 This MA prepares you for an Economic and Social Research Council (ESRC) funded PhD in applied linguistics.
-It provides research training and interdisciplinary insight into applied linguistics.
-The course is for EU citizens only.
+It provides research training into applied linguistics.

 Through the course you will:

 - achieve a critical conceptual understanding of practice, thought, evidence and theory

 - gain skills, knowledge and understanding to engage with and evaluate research and theory

 - undertake advanced applied research, contributing to the development of new techniques, ideas or approaches